Withdrawing the offer

 In Perpetual Trustees Victoria Ltd v Burns WASC 234, the court set aside a number of loans that disability support pensioners entered into on the basis of unconscionable conduct as the borrowers could not afford the loans and there were serious doubts about whether they fully appreciated the nature and consequences of the transactions.

-•the change discriminates against the debtor compared to other similar debtors (s 78(2) NCC).
+• the change discriminates against the debtor compared to other similar debtors (s 78(2)).

-A court or dispute resolution scheme (see Unauthorised transactions and ePayments Code) has to decide if an establishment fee or charge is unconscionable taking into account the credit provider’s reasonable costs (s 78(3) NCC).
-A termination fee or charge is unconscionable if it exceeds a reasonable estimate of the credit provider’s loss arising from the early termination or prepayment of a contract (s 78(4) NCC).
+A court or dispute resolution scheme has to decide if an establishment fee or charge is unconscionable taking into account the credit provider’s reasonable costs (s 78(3)).
+A termination fee or charge is unconscionable if it exceeds a reasonable estimate of the credit provider’s loss arising from the early termination or prepayment of a contract (s 78(4)).

 It is not uncommon for things like job loss or ill health to prevent a person from making payments on their loan.